serghiou/best-of-data-science/best-of-r.md

 **[Survival function in Cox regression.](Calculating survival probability per person at time (t) from Cox PH)** Tutorial.
 Fitting a Cox regression in R is straight forward, but it is not immediately apparent how to obtain the survival function.
 This is a great answer on Stack Overflow with guidance on how to do so.

+**[rbokeh.](https://realpython.com/python-comments-guide/)** Package.
+Tutorial.
+Bokeh is a visualization library that provides a flexible and powerful declarative framework for creating web-based plots.
+Bokeh renders plots using HTML canvas and provides many mechanisms for interactivity.
+Bokeh has interfaces in Python, Scala, Julia, and now R.

 ***